kpsdev1/Rock-Paper-Scissors/README.md

 ## Future Features:
 The future features that I would Like to include are:
-- Before starting the Game a prompt for the user to enter their name.
+- Before starting the game a prompt for the user to enter their name.
 - Allow the user to select what the game is up to eg: 5, 10, 15.
 - The choice to play a multiplayer game with another random person online.(although this may be very hard to implement)